 Softer cheeses are a problem for the Pampered Chef Cheese Grater, and trying to grate them is a testing experience to say the least.
 If you follow the old trick of microwaving them for a few seconds to remove the moisture, or even freezing them beforehand, then it becomes a little easier.
 Once you have finished grating, cleaning the drum is quite straightforward if you have a scrubbing brush to get among the grooves.
 The body of the unit is also quite easy to clean with a sponge, since the grating chamber is a decent size.

 Value For Money

 Now the big question is whether or not it is worth paying the extra for a Pampered Chef deluxe cheese grater.
 And in this case we would say no for two reasons.
 The first being the flexing handle, and the second being the turning handle.
 The turning is made out of thin plastic, and feels like it will snap under a bit of strain.
 Reading some user reviews about this model confirmed our fears that the handle is a weak point in this design, as many users were reporting that their handles had snapped after a bit of use.
 For this reason it is very hard to recommend this model, because if the handle does snap you will need to throw the whole unit out as you cannot buy a replacement.

-So that is a brief look at the Pampered Chef rotary cheese grater.
+So that is a brief look at the Pampered Chef Cheese Grater.
 It may have a premium price tag, but the materials do not reflect a premium quality build unfortunately.
-If you are looking for something similar then the Zyliss Classic rotary grater is a better choice, as this has a decent build quality in addition to being more affordable.
+If you are looking for something similar then the Zyliss Classic Rotary Grater is a better choice, as this has a decent build quality in addition to being more affordable.
 The Zyliss is certain worth a look, and you can find out more about it over on the Amazon page.
-As for the Pampered Chef grater, it might be best to give this particular product in their lineup a miss.
+As for the Pampered Chef model, it might be best to give this particular product in their lineup a miss.